RComonfort/T-Crum/TcrumBackEnd/README.txt

 For both models, migrations and controllers, the names will be those present in the Relational Diagram of the project, same goes for attribute names.

+To setup the node_modules folder and project files:

+    npm i -S express body-parser morgan
+    npm i -D nodemon
+    npm install -g sequelize-cli
+    npm install --save sequelize pg pg-hstore
+    sequelize init

+The last command will generate the config file, where the local database and user credentials must be entered to make the DB connection

 To initiate the server:
     npm run start:dev